Skip to main content

 To determine if a wellness app is sharing your data, one must move beyond the surface and investigate the specific types of information being collected and the economic incentives that drive the digital health industry.
 The data you generate has immense value to advertisers, data brokers, and other commercial entities.

 This information allows for the creation of detailed user profiles, which can be used for targeted marketing.
-The intake questionnaire for a app, for example, can contain sensitive details about your mental health history, sexual orientation, and current symptoms.
+The intake questionnaire for a mental health app, for example, can contain sensitive details about your mental health history, sexual orientation, and current symptoms.
 This level of personal information, when shared, can have significant real-world consequences.

-The process of is often justified by the claim of “anonymization.”
+The process of data sharing is often justified by the claim of “anonymization.”
 This involves removing directly identifying information, such as your name and email address.
 The remaining “anonymized” dataset, however, can often be re-identified when combined with other available information.

 Your device ID, IP address, and location data, when pieced together, can create a unique digital fingerprint that points directly back to you.
 It is essential to understand that when an app’s privacy policy mentions sharing anonymized or aggregated data, it does not guarantee your privacy.